Raghavvram/pgp-python-program/test.md

 2. **Encryption**: The user enters a message that gets encrypted using the public key.
 3. **Requirements**: You must have GPG installed on your system.
 Use `gpg --version` to check if it’s installed.
 Install `python-gnupg` via `pip`.

-Let me know if you'd like me to explain any part of the code or assist with setting up GPG on your system! 🚀